 - To increase the mediation and arbitration services by the legal profession and courts as dispute resolution options

-There are 4 Divisions providing services nationally and regionally:
+There are 4 Divisions of the Citizen Security and Justice Programme providing services nationally and regionally:

 - Court, Corporate and Commercial Mediation & Arbitration Services

 - Outreach, Youth and Community Services